SuyaSaju/UBahn-Backend-API/Helper.md

 as mentioned in swagger
 - [ ] Considering achievementsProviderId and userId is unique,
 {{HOST}}/users/{userId}/achievements/:achievementsProviderId will return only one result.
 But the swagger doc
+- what is the naming convention to be used for table names
 ## Helper Docs

 ### Swagger spec ref: